 As a reminder from Section 6.2, positive punishment (PP) is based on the idea that if something bad or aversive is given or added, then the behavior is less likely to occur in the future.
-Negative punishment (NP) occurs if something good is taken away or subtracted then a behavior less likely in the future.
+Negative punishment (NP) occurs if something good is taken away or subtracted so that a behavior is less likely in the future.
 Notice that these are contingencies as we described for reinforcement and were presented in If-Then format.